 Most of the talks that we’ve given are lost to the sands of time, but this afternoon I was happy to discover that one of our favorite presentations lives on.
 For the AIGA Design Conference in Denver, we were asked to meditate on the topic of “What’s Next,” for which we presented a study of typographic history — and why the ‘historical revival’ might be a twentieth century idea whose time has passed.

-A quick invitation for everyone who’s coming to Denver this weekend for Next: the AIGA Design Conference: Jonathan and Tobias will be speaking on Friday at 2:15, discussing how recent changes in the profession have brought about what might be the end of historical typography, and what this means for designers going forward.
-(They’ll also be offering a rare sneak preview of some projects that will debut in 2008.)
+A quick invitation for everyone who’s coming to Denver this weekend for Next: the AIGA Design Conference: Jonathan Hoefler will be speaking on Friday at 2:15, discussing how recent changes in the profession have brought about what might be the end of historical typography, and what this means for designers going forward.
+(He’ll also be offering a rare sneak preview of some projects that will debut in 2008.)
 A conference schedule appears here — come and join the conversation!

 More than fonts, it’s lettering that contributes the dominant flavor to New York City’s typography.
 More often than not, these one-off inscriptions and signs, handmade by artisans in a variety of media, were rendered in styles unconnected with the business of typography, which refers only to the practice of creating alphabets for printing.
 But the advent of digital type has made it easier than ever to use a mere font for architectural lettering as well.
 Combined with the building boom that’s transforming the city faster than ever, the grand inscriptions and humble signboards that constitute our alphabetic inheritance are vanishing fast.

-In preparing the Gotham typeface, which celebrates just one of New York’s unmistakable typographic themes, Tobias Frere-Jones assiduously photographed tens of thousands of signs throughout the metropolis.
-On Saturday, September 29 at 11:00, Tobias will be leading a typographic walking tour for AIGA/NY, which promises two and a half hours of the city’s most unexamined — and imperiled — typographic treasures.
+As part of his work on the Gotham typeface, which celebrates just one of New York’s unmistakable typographic themes, Tobias Frere-Jones assiduously photographed tens thousands of signs throughout the metropolis.
+On Saturday, September 29 at 11:00, he’ll will be leading a typographic walking tour for AIGA/NY, which promises two and a half hours of the city’s most unexamined — and imperiled — typographic treasures.
 Space is limited, so book early.
 Don’t forget your camera, and a snack.Sold out! —JH